eezstreet/SWATEliteForce/README.md

 #### BONUSES ####
 - Mission Completed: Awarded when all of the mission objectives are completed.
  * Points: 40
-- Suspects Arrested: Bonus based on the amount of suspects secured.
+- Suspects Arrested: Bonus based on the number of suspects secured.
  * Points: (Number of suspects arrested)/(Total Number of suspects) x 20.
-- Suspects Incapacitated: Bonus based on the amount of suspects incapacitated and secured.
+- Suspects Incapacitated: Bonus based on the number of suspects incapacitated and secured.
  * Points: (Number of suspects arrested)/(Total Number of suspects) x 13 (65% of 20).
-- Suspects Neutralized: Bonus based on the amount of suspects neutralized.
+- Suspects Neutralized: Bonus based on the number of suspects neutralized.
  * Points: (Number of suspects arrested)/(Total Number of suspects) x 4 (20% of 20).
 - All Civilians Unharmed: Bonus based on the number of civilians that have been uninjured, and not DOA.
  * Points: (Number of civilians unharmed)/(Total number of civilians) x 10
-- No Officers Downed: Bonus based on the amount of incapacitated officers.
+- No Officers Downed: Bonus based on the number of incapacitated officers.
  * Points: 10 - ((Number of downed officers)/(Total Number of officers) x 10).
-- Player Uninjured: Bonus based on the amount of players that sustained no injuries during a mission.
+- Player Uninjured: Bonus based on the number of players that sustained no injuries during a mission.
  * Points: 5 - ((Number of injured players)/(Total Number of players) x 5).
-- Report Status to TOC: Bonus based on the amount of reports to TOC.
+- Report Status to TOC: Bonus based on the number of reports to TOC.
  * Points: (Number of reports made)/(Total Number of reportable characters) x 10.
-- All Evidence Secured: Bonus based on the amount of evidence collected.
+- All Evidence Secured: Bonus based on the number of evidence collected.
  * Points: (Number of evidence collected)/(Total Number of evidence) x 5.

 #### PENALTIES: ####